hyunholee26/hyunholee26.github.io/_pages/about.md

 I am a Senior Manager at K-water(Korea Water Resources Corporation), also I am currently studying at Arizona State University as a GIS Ph.D Student in Tempe, United States.
 I am a member of CICI(Cyber Infrastructure and Computational Intelligence) lab advised by prof. Wenwen Li.

 My research focus on deep learning for geospatial data and its interpretability.
-Also, I would like to research the applications of these techniques in water resources management such as the prediction of water level and dam inflow.
+Also, I would like to research the applications of these techniques in water resources management.

 Previously, I received a M.S. degree in Computer Sciecne from the KAIST(Korea Advanced Institute of Science & Technology), advised by prof. Kwangyun Wohn.